osohq/oso-nest-doc-mgmt/README.md

 1. Provide a glimpse into the culture and mission of Oso
     1. Customer and solutions focus
         1. Office hours
-    1. Something about thinking hard about the common challenges customers face when implementing authentication
+    1. Thinking hard about the common challenges customers face when implementing authentication
         1. To provide an elegant solution
         1. That is broadly applicable
         1. Easy to reason about